 Companies wishing to join IMCA as diving contractor members need to demonstrate their ability to operate in accordance with the IMCA International Code of Practice for Offshore Diving and the relevant associated guidance.
 For more details on the diving contractor membership application process, please contact us.

 Supplier Members agree not to use IMCA membership itself, or the IMCA name or logo, to claim that their products or services are in any way ‘approved’ by IMCA.
 If asked, they need to demonstrate the quality of their products and services in their own ways, through specifications, reports and audits.
+Please note for clarification:

-- Trainee air diving supervisor
+- Trainee air diving supervisor course

-- Trainee bell diving supervisor
+- Trainee bell diving supervisor course

-- Assistant life support technician
+- Assistant life support technician course

-- Diver medic.
+- Diver medic course.

 Members agree not to use the IMCA name and/or logo on any certificates except for the four courses listed above.
 Use of the IMCA name and/or logo in any other circumstances on certificates is prohibited.
 For the same reason, training establishments agree not to use the IMCA name and/or logo on any promotional materials relating to non-approved courses.